At a Glance

-Founded 40 years ago, Crowell & Moring has 550 lawyers spread down the east and west coasts, as well as two offices in Europe.
-The majority of the firm’s lawyers are litigators (2/3 to be exact), but the firm also has attorneys working in its transactional, regulatory, and investigations practices.
+Founded 43 years ago, Crowell & Moring has 550 lawyers spread down the east and west coasts, as well as two offices in Europe.
+The majority of the firm’s lawyers are litigators (two-thirds to be exact), but the firm also has attorneys working in its transactional, regulatory, and investigations practices.
 The firm also has a mascot—a rubber duck—which is a prime example of the firm’s sense of humor.

-When Jones Day tried to oust Eldon “Took” Crowell and his team of government contract lawyers in 1979, he left with a bang, taking with him a group of more than 50 attorneys, or 2/3 of the firm’s Washington attorneys—an event The Washington Post referred to as “The Split.”
+When Jones Day tried to oust Eldon “Took” Crowell and his team of government contract lawyers in 1979, he left with a bang, taking with him a group of more than 50 attorneys, or two-thirds of the firm’s Washington attorneys—an event The Washington Post referred to as “The Split.”
 The new firm specialized in negotiating large government contracts with corporations.
 Took Crowell was considered one of Washington’s keenest experts on government contracts, and his clients included Boeing, United Technologies, Honeywell, IBM, Northrop, and Lockheed.
 Crowell served as chair of the firm until 1984.
 A decade later, Rosemary Collyer became chair for the firm and the first woman to lead a major Washington, DC, law firm.
-She is now a senior judge on the District Court for District of Columbia and the Chief Justice of the Foreign Intelligence Surveillance Court.
+She went on to serve as a senior judge on the District Court for District of Columbia and the Chief Justice of the Foreign Intelligence Surveillance Court.

 Crowell & Moring works in a wide range of practices, handling litigation, regulatory, arbitration, and transactional matters for clients of all sizes, from major corporations to startups to private individuals.
 The firm has advised on one of the world’s largest telecommunications mergers, as well as represented governments and corporations in international arbitration matters.
 More than just a law firm, Crowell houses C&M International, a subsidiary that provides international trade and investment consulting services.
 The firm’s litigation practice is active in federal, state, and appellate courts; administrative tribunals; and before arbitration panels throughout the US, Canada, Europe, and South America.
 Among the firm’s key cases was its representation of Enron Creditors Recovery Corporation in its suit against two global financial institutions; the case yielded the largest bankruptcy settlement in U.S. history at the time, valued at over $4 billion.